 3. All divorces filed in Georgia must be filed in the appropriate Superior Court.
 All divorces filed in Gwinnett County must be filed with the Gwinnett County Superior Court clerk.
 The clerk's office is on the first floor of the courthouse located at 75 Langley Drive, Lawrenceville, Georgia (the courthouse is also known as the Gwinnett Justice and Administration Center “GJAC”).

-4. When you file the divorce action you must pay the clerk a filing fee of $206.00 (said fee is subject to change).
+4. When you file the divorce action you must pay the clerk's eFiling fees in the amount of $237.00 (said fee is subject to change).

 5. There must be a Summons attached to the divorce petition or complaint.
 The divorce pleadings (the Summons, the Divorce Petition and any Standing Orders) must be served upon your spouse.
 Usually the Defendant Spouse is personally served with a copy of the divorce pleadings by a deputy sheriff or by a private process server.
 The Gwinnett County Sheriff's Department charges a fee of $50.00 to attempt service on a Defendant.
 If you want to use the services of a private process server In Gwinnett County then a motion must be filed with the court to request that a particular process server be appointed by the judge to personally serve the Defendant with the divorce pleadings.
 The fee charged by private process servers varies depending on travel time and other circumstances.